WCU-CS-CooperLab/demo-games-Nooh-Hashmi/project-1-phase-II_notes.md

 2. Extra life. cost: 100 coins. click left control to activate. by spending 100 coins your character gains an extra life. meaning you get to sustain one extra hit from a cactus up to however many lives you have gained. (at the moment there is no way to really see how many lives you have.
 I will update that later.)

 ## Change 2:
+the second change is pretty simple.
+I have added 2 new powerups to the game, speed boost and destroy cacti

+1. speed boost spawns once every 5-15 seconds. it increases the players movement speed. this one is a blue powerup.

+2. destoy cacti, makes all the cacti on the level dissapear. this is a strong power up so its cooldown is a little unique. after the powerup gets picked up. the cooldown timer does not start untill you get the 2 levels after you pick up the power up. and then a cooldown timer of 10-20 seconds.

 ## Change 3:
+added bombs into the level. after one blows up, another spawns after a second. what the bomb does is simple. if the bomb explodes with you in it you lose a couple seconds on the clock.

+1. If you step on before it explodes by itself. it will explode and you will lose 6 seconds on the clock.

+2. If it explodes, and you step in the explosion you will only lose 3 seconds.

+The bombs take 5 seconds to explode. and the explosion only lasts for around .3 seconds.

 ## Change 4:
+the final change of the game is that after level 5, you will be transported to space. here there are 2 changes
+1. the background changes to a space theme

+2. the coins have changed to gems, and the cacti has been changed to rocks.